GreyGuoweiChen/VirHost/README.md

     # Distribute RNAVirHost to your conda environment
     pip install .

-    # You can check the installation by calling:
-    conda list rnavirhost
     ```

 3) (Alternative) You could install it using `pip` to avoid all the dependencies, but may fail.